 Best for Tracking Quantities: Smart Inventory System by NonZeroApps (Android)

 With the Smart Inventory System, you can build your inventory by scanning QR codes.
 Keep accurate details of your items including a barcode, name, description, quantity, and even nutritional information.
 If the existing fields aren’t enough, you can add custom fields to track whatever features you need.
 Set critical quantity levels for certain items to receive an alert when those items need to be replaced.

-Easily locate items in your inventory using a detailed sorting system and the app's voice search feature.
+Easily locate items in your inventory using a detailed sorting system.
 You can even create relationships between items to manage them easier.
 This app also has great backup features — it works offline, so you don’t have to worry about losing access your inventory if you’re not connected to the internet, and it gives you the ability to back up your data to the cloud so it isn't stored solely on your phone.
 Like other apps on this list, Smart Inventory System allows you to import and export either all or part of your inventory to a CSV file.